Infinage/cpp-experiments/json-parser/README.md

 1. Mimic (imperfectly) Python's JSON module with `loads` and `dumps` methods.
 2. Throw errors instead of using failing silently by returning a `nullptr`.
 3. Use `std::vector` for both arrays and objects to maintain insertion order, following insights from the Stack Overflow thread.
+4. Allow arbitrary nesting depth: The parser is designed to support arbitrary levels of nesting.
+This means that test cases like `fail18.json`, which may contain deep nesting, are validated as correct.

 ## Requirements